 How long does the FoodCycler process last? |

-In the Maestro / Eco 5™ FoodCycler®, a typical cycle takes between 4-9 hours for the food waste to become completely dehydrated and processed into the by-product For the FC-30 units 4-8 hours (with an average of 5 hours) for the food waste to become completely dehydrated and processed.
+In the FoodCycler®, a typical cycle takes between 4-9 hours for the food waste to become completely dehydrated and processed into the by-product.
 The time needed depends on the amount of food waste being processed, the density of the food wastes and the moisture levels contained in each.
 Please note that these estimates exclude the unit's cooling time which lasts less than a half hour on average. |

 What types of food waste can the Food Cycler process? |